mitchellygonzalez/regex-tutorial/gist-template.md

 ### Back-references
-Back-referencing
+Back-references refer to a previous part of the matched regular expression.
+It includs a \ and a single digit.
+- Example:
+    - \1 is an example of a back-reference.
+This would back reference to to the first group.
+    - $1 is another backreference example, it is the same as using the previous example \1.
+    - \2 and $2 would both refer back to the second captured group.

 ### Look-ahead and Look-behind
-//
+Below are examples of positive and negative look-aheads:
+- Positive lookahead: it will match 'x' when followed by 'y'
+    - Example: x(?=y)
+- Negative lookahead: it will match 'x' when it's not followed by 'y'
+    - Example: x(?=!y)

+Below are examples of positive and negative look-behinds:
+- Positive lookbehind: it will consider the same pattern as a positive lookahead, however the pattern will be considered after the matching part.
+    - Example: x(?<=y)
+- Negative lookbehind: it will consider the same pattern as a negative lookahead, however the pattern will be considered before the matching part.
+    - Example: x(?<!y)

 ## Author
-My name is Mitchel Y. Gonzalez, I'm a student at the Columbia University Coding bootcamp.
+My name is Mitchell Y. Gonzalez, I'm a student at the Columbia University Coding bootcamp.
 If you have any questions about this gist, you may email me at mitchellygonzalez@gmail.com.

 My Github is https://github.com/mitchellygonzalez